bitcoin/bitcoin/README.md

 What is Dash?
 -------------

-Dash is an experimental digital currency that enables anonymous, instant payments to anyone, anywhere in the world.
+Dash is an experimental digital currency that enables instant, private payments to anyone, anywhere in the world.
 Dash uses peer-to-peer technology to operate with no central authority: managing transactions and issuing money are carried out collectively by the network.
 Dash Core is the name of the open